journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 - Flag any issues with a "Github issue" for the Github repo
 - If the generated PDF looks like the submitted PDF,
   - make a sync from Overleaf to Github
-  - create a tag on Github
+  - create a pre-release on Github (Release tab), with tag name "manuscript", title of the repository, and note "This should match the user's manuscript"
 ### Final layouting
  In the Overleaf interface, Change the top of the AUTHOR's primary file by ensuring it contains the following lines (note the comments):